erdemiraysu/Predicting_Dengue_Cases_using_Climate_Variables/README.md

 * **Mean Absolute Error score of 14.6** for train
 * **Mean Absolute Error score of 17.7** for test.

-Below graph shows the model fitted on train and forecasted on test in relation to actual observed values:
+Below graph shows the model fitted on train and forecasted on test in relation to actual observed values.
+It shows that the final model was able to detect majority of the individual peaks / outbreaks in addition to picking up the seasonality.
+The two individual peaks on the test set was also detected correctly.

 ![XGB_Predict](https://user-images.githubusercontent.com/61121277/229638111-9e64b1a8-85c5-4559-8037-39e43be4111f.png)

-Below graph shows the model re-fitted on the whole dataset and forecasted into the future in relation to actual observed values from the whole dataset:
+Below graph shows the model re-fitted on the whole dataset and forecasted into the future in relation to actual observed values from the whole dataset.
+The final model predicts two more moderate size outbreaks towards the end of years 2009 and 2012.

 ![XGB_Forecast](https://user-images.githubusercontent.com/61121277/229638217-027f53b9-3d90-404c-bee1-d414eb2d6bad.png)